marineb/showtimes-cli-app/README.md

 # Showtimes

 Welcome!
-This ruby gem will give you movie showtimes near you, from the comfort of your terminal.
+This app will give you movie showtimes near you, from the comfort of your own terminal.
 Enter your zipcode, select a theater, and BAM!
 You'll see what movies are playing near you.

+Where is the data coming from?
+The app scrapes [Google movies](https://www.google.com/movies).

 ## Installation

     $ gem install showtimes

 ## Usage
-To run the application, type the following:
+To run the application, type the following, and follow the instructions:

     $ showtimes